Steven Rinella: Awards and nominations

 A year earlier, The Wild Within was a James Beard Awards finalist for best Television Program, On Location.

 American Buffalo won a number of awards, including the Sigurd F. Olson Nature Writing Award and the Pacific Northwest Booksellers Association Award.
-It was also an Amazon Book of the Month and one of The San Francisco Chronicleʼs best fifty non-fiction books of 2008.
+It was also an Amazon Editors'pick for Best History and one of The San Francisco Chronicleʼs best fifty non-fiction books of 2008.

+In 2025 the University of Montana awarded Rinella an Honorary Doctorate of Forestry and Conservation.